Free Resource

 Schema Markup

 A standardised vocabulary of structured data (from schema.org) that you can add to your HTML to help search engines understand your content more precisely.
-Schema markup can enable rich snippets, knowledge panels, and other enhanced search features.
+Schema markup for SEO can enable rich snippets, knowledge panels, and other enhanced search features.

 SERP

-Search Engine Results Page - the page displayed by a search engine in response to a user’s query, containing organic results, paid ads, featured snippets, and other SERP features.
+Search Engine Results Page.
+The page displayed by a search engine in response to a user’s query, containing organic results, paid ads, featured snippets, and other SERP features.
 Understanding SERP layout helps SEO professionals optimise for maximum visibility.

 Sitemap